 The title company pulls a digital and certified copy of the home deed for closing.
 However, the same can’t be said about payoff letters or property liens that have been filed.
 The mortgage company, not the title company, usually handles this.

 Quite often mortgage companies forget to complete this step.
 As a result, the title company needs to hunt this information down.
-This can significantly impact your ability to sell a property.
-Even if the property remains sell-able, the closing date may be delayed until these records are tracked down.
-Deeds and payoff letters are all filed electronically these days.
-But it remains critical that you maintain good documentation of any liens or payoff letters.
-Doing this expedites a quick sale.
+This can significantly impact your ability to sell a property or delay closing.
+Deeds and payoff letters are often filed electronically.
+However, keeping physical documentation on liens or payoff letters helps expedite a quick sale.

-Myth #3 – You have to Pay Property Taxes before Selling your Home – FALSE
+Myth #3: You have to Pay Property Taxes before Selling your Home.

-In today’s digital and electronic age, the truth is that there are fewer and fewer documents needed for real estate closing than ever before.
-If you have more questions about real estate documents needed for selling your home, Big State Home Buyers at 713-574-0570 can help you get more information.
+If you have more questions about real estate documents needed for selling your home, Big State Home Buyers can help you get more information.